ucsf-wynton/wynton-website-hpc/docs/about/citation.md

 ## Grant Applications

-Below are a few examples on how to give details on the {{ site.cluster.name }} HPC environment in a grant application.  _The node and CPU cores counts are updated on a regular basis._
+Below are a few examples on how to give details on the {{ site.cluster.name }} environment in a grant application.  _The node and CPU cores counts are updated on a regular basis._

 ### Example 1

-> Wynton HPC is a distributed high-performance computing cluster with nodes
+> {{ site.cluster.name }} is a distributed high-performance computing cluster with nodes
 > in many different data centers on the UCSF campus.
 All Wynton sites are
 > connected by multiple 40 Gbps network connections.
 Wynton currently
 > contains {{ site.data.specs.nodes }} nodes with over